shupershuff/Diablo2RLoader/README.md

 ## FAQ / Common Issues

+**Q:** When I launch accounts using parameter authentication, I get a warning that my account is "locked for suspicious activity".
+**A:** In some circumstances, for no obvious reason, you might randomly have issues with one or more of your accounts connecting with warnings about "Account locked for suspicious activity" after temporarily switching regions.
+This only happens when using parameter based authentication.
+This isn't an issue with the loader but is an issue with using Parameters to authenticate.
+I suspect the underlying issue is with Blizzards infrastructure.
+I've not yet discovered a consistent pattern as to why this happens or how to resolve it for an impacted account.
+Workaround is to launch problematic accounts using Auth Tokens, see Auth Token steps in [Setup Your Accounts](#2-setup-your-accounts).

 **Q:** I would like to say "Thankyou".
 How do I do that?<br>
 **A:** Please pay my entire mortgage.
 Thanks in advance.
-Buy me a beer here https://www.buymeacoffee.com/shupershuff.<br>
+Alternatively, buy me a beer here https://www.buymeacoffee.com/shupershuff.<br>
 Or here [https://github.com/sponsors/shupershuff](https://github.com/sponsors/shupershuff?frequency=one-time&sponsor=shupershuff&amount=5).<br>
 Or [D2JSP funny money](https://forums.d2jsp.org/gold.php?i=1328510).<br>
 Or your [local animal charity](https://www.youtube.com/watch?v=dQw4w9WgXcQ).<br>
 Or even just a [message](https://github.com/shupershuff/Diablo2RLoader/discussions) to say thanks :)<br>

+**Q:** I'm looking to buy another account.
+Do I have to setup a new email address for each one?<br>
+**A:** No. You can use plus addressing (email+\<anytext\>@domain.com).
+EG if your email address is 'Joe.Bloggs@gmail.com' you could create another Battlenet account with the email address of 'Joe.Bloggs+d2r@gmail.com', any emails sent to Joe.Bloggs+d2r@gmail.com would still arrive to your email.
+Additionally, if you're using outlook.com (and perhaps other email services), you can add email aliases so that emails sent to that alias also arrive to the same mailbox.

-**Q:** The script won't let me run it as it gives me security prompts about scripts being disabled or the current script being untrusted :(<br>
+**Q:** The script won't let me run it as it closes immediatately / gives me security prompts about scripts being disabled or the current script being untrusted :(<br>
 **A:** See instructions [above](#4-run-the-script-manually-for-the-first-time).
 The default script policy for Windows 10/11 devices is restricted.
 We can change this to remote signed.
 A full write up of the policies can be seen [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3).

-**Q:** When Diablo opens it won't allow me to select an online character<br>
+**Q:** When Diablo opens it won't allow me to select an online character.<br>
 **A1:** This will be due to your password or username being entered in incorrectly.
 Please note that multiple failed authentication requests can cause a temporary lockout from that realm (seems to be around 15-30mins).<br>
 **A2:** In some circumstances, Battlenet can also require a capcha code to be entered to verificaton.
 If in doubt, try logging in via the battlenet client and see if it prompts for captcha.
 It might take several hours for this to resolve itself (6 hours observed in [issue #17](https://github.com/shupershuff/Diablo2RLoader/issues/17)).<br>
-**A3:** In some circumstances, for no real reason, you might randomly have issues with one or more of your accounts connecting with warnings about "Account locked for suspicious activity" after temporarily switching regions.
-This only happens when using parameter based authentication.
-Numerous people have seen this issue across different loaders and for people who launch the game from desktop shortcuts.
-I've discovered no pattern as to why this happens or how to resolve it.
-Workaround is to launch problematic accounts using Auth Tokens.
+**A3:** This could be due to the "Account Locked for suspicious activity" false positive that can occur when using Parameter authentication.
+See the first FAQ note above and see Auth Token steps in [Setup Your Accounts](#2-setup-your-accounts) for configuring Token based authentication on any impacted accounts.

 **Q:** I have reset one of my Battle.net account passwords, how do I update accounts.csv?<br>
 **A:** Open accounts.csv and clearout the password field.
 Either enter your new password into the csv file or leave it blank and the script will ask you next time you run it.